Leonard2310/SpamDetectorNetwork/README.md

 - Lorenzo Manco
 - Aurora D’Ambrosio

+## Acknowledgment
-We would like to express our gratitude to the creator of the Enron Spam Dataset for providing valuable data for our project.
+We would like to express our gratitude to [Marcel Wiechmann](#) the creator of the Enron Spam Dataset for providing valuable data for our project.